Options strategies

 2- Sell CALL contract (1 contract = 100 shares)

-Selling PUT
+Selling naked PUT

 You can sell naked put if you think the stock price is going to go up or stay above the strike,